-The Carl Sandburg College Business & Community Education (B&CE) department serves as the primary contact for all inquiries from the business and industrial community.
-The B&CE staff will assist businesses of any size, analyze their needs, and will arrange appropriate college services, i.e., credit classes, non-credit classes, seminars, workshops, technical support, on-site training programs or customized training.
-Applications for training grants may also be initiated and coordinated through the B&CE Office, if available.
+The Carl Sandburg College Corporate College serves as the primary contact for all inquiries from the business and industrial community.
+The Corporate College staff will assist businesses of any size, analyze their needs, and will arrange appropriate college services, i.e., credit classes, non-credit classes, seminars, workshops, technical support, on-site training programs or customized training.